 9511 Lake Shore Boulevard

 Albert Fairchild Holden, the oldest son of Liberty and Delia Holden, was born in Cleveland on December 31, 1866.
 Much of his childhood was spent in Utah, where his father managed his mines.
 Education included Phillips Exeter Academy and Harvard University, graduating in 1888 with a degree in mining engineering.
 Immediately after graduation, he joined his father’s mining business in Utah, eventually becoming one of the most competent mining engineers in the country.

 Bert, as he was known to those closely associated with him, had been a noted athlete in college, and he kept himself in good physical shape throughout his life.
-He thought nothing of tramping through the hills of Utah or Nevada for days on end, looking for potential mining sites or outcrops of interesting minerals.
+He thought nothing of tramping through the hills of Utah or Nevada for days on end, looking for potential mining sites or outcrops of unusual minerals.

 Albert married Katherine (Kate) Elizabeth Davis on April 27, 1894.
 Kate was born on March 26, 1869, in Deer Park, Maryland, to William and Mary Davis.
 Kate and Albert had three daughters, Elizabeth Davis, born on July 16, 1885, Emery May (Norweb), born on November 30, 1895, and Katherine (Thayer), born on November 6, 1898.

 Only six years after their marriage, Kate died on December 4, 1900.
 She had been recovering from an illness in Cleveland and was being looked after by a nurse.
 There appeared to have been an accident involving the administration of her medication, and Katherine received a lethal overdose.

-Bert was in the southern part of Utah in a courtroom testifying in some important lawsuit when he was handed a telegram with bad news from Cleveland.
+Bert was in the southern part of Utah in a courtroom testifying in a lawsuit when he received a telegram with bad news from Cleveland.
 He said, "I do not wish to see it until I have finished this testimony but have a special train ready for me to catch the evening express on the Union Pacific.”